PRIMARY POLITICS: Schultz seeks District 3 Democratic nomination

 Q: What should the state's priority be concerning education?

-Q: Has the state properly responded to concerns about use of the federal EB-5 program and the operation of the
+Q: Has the state properly responded to concerns about use of the federal EB-5 program and the operation of the Governor's Office of Economic Development?
+Why or why not?

 A: No, I don't believe that it has.
 There must be accountability and transparency.
 There must be responsible supervision, so that we can prevent this scenario from ever happening again in our state.
 The taxpayers deserve it, at the very least.